Intensive Outpatient Program (IOP)

 What to Expect

-While in our program, you’ll spend roughly 4 hours a day, Monday – Friday, surrounded by a caring community receiving innovative and comprehensive mental health treatment.
+While in our program, you’ll spend a few hours a day, Monday – Friday, surrounded by a caring community receiving innovative and comprehensive mental health treatment.
 Reflecting eons of knowledge, our therapies incorporate eastern philosophies to understand the cause of our suffering, our place in the world and the human condition as a whole.

 Throughout our mental health program, you’ll master relationship, vocational and life skills in aftercare groups.
 Inevitably, when it’s time to start the next chapter, you will stand atop a rebuilt foundation and feel grounded, focused and calm.
 With our community remaining a lifetime resource every step of the way.